You need new or additional premises for your business and your real estate agent finds you the perfect space for your needs at below market rates.

-(i) if the subleased premises do not comprise all of the premises; and
+- if the subleased premises do not comprise all of the Premises; and

 Despite this, it is not uncommon to see landlords refuse to give such an option to a subtenant.
 Their rationale is that they want to leave open all of their options and be able to pursue a better deal should one be available at the time the lease is terminated or disclaimed; especially since they know that the subtenant will likely still be there and be willing to lease the premises (possibly at a higher rent than what was payable under the lease) if the landlord decides to lease it to them.

-Regardless of how the issue is addressed, from the subtenant’s point of view, these rights need to be addressed.
+Regardless of how the issue is addressed, from the subtenant’s point of view, it needs to be addressed.
 Unfortunately for subtenants, however, unless the tenant had already negotiated such a right when it negotiated the lease (which is highly unlikely), landlords are under no obligation to give a subtenant any of these rights.
-In that case, a subtenant will find itself in the unenviable position of having to choose between holding its nose and hope the issue never arises or walk from an otherwise favourable financial deal.
+In that case, a subtenant will find itself in the unenviable position of having to choose between holding its nose and hope the issue never arises or walking away from an otherwise favourable financial deal.